CrestApps/laravel-code-generator/README.md

     <li>Client-side validation.</li>
     <li>File uploading handling.</li>
     <li>Auto store multiple-response in the database.</li>
-    <li>Create form-request to clean up your controller and increase your code reusability.</li>
+    <li>Create form-request to clean up your controller and increase your code re-usability.</li>
     <li>Create view's layouts with and without client-side validation.</li>
     <li>Change the template at run time to generate different views.</li>
     <li>Ability to generate views with and without Laravel-Collective.</li>
-    <li>Nicely handles any date, time or datetime field.</li>
+    <li>Nicely handles any date, time or DateTime field.</li>
     <li>Auto handles any boolean field.</li>
     <li>Very easy to use with lots of documentation.</li>
 </ul>